theScottyJam/snap.js/README.md

 View the built website [over here](https://thescottyjam.github.io/snap.js/#!/nolodash).

+## Contributing

+I'm an opinionated guy and will be very picky with what's contained in this website, how things are worded, etc.

+If you want to open a PR to fix some of my poor spelling/grammer, or help improve things in other minor ways, great!
+That'll be very much appreciated.

+If you want to make larger changes or additions, you can make a PR, but don't be surprised if I just overhaul it with my own ideas or reject it entirely.
+Alternatively, feel free to just open a discussion in the GitHub issues to discuss changes you'd like to see made.

 ## Project Structure

+The code behind this website is a dumpster fire, but it does the job, and I don't care enough to clean it up.
+There's other projects that I put more work into making them as nice as possible behind the scenes, I guess this isn't one of them.
+The "dumpster fire"-ness comes from a few factors: 1.
+The purpose of this website greatly changed as it was being developed, 2. since it is a personal project, I used it as an opportunity to experiment with different, less common ways of organizing code, and 3. after a while, I just started hacking in the first thing that works, without trying to hard to do it "right".
+So, sorry-not-sorry.
+Anyways, here's a general explanation of what's going on.

 The website content is stored as markdown files found inside of the content/ directory.
 Before deployment, a script is run that combines everything in `content/` into a couple of json files.
 These json files will be used by the webpage to populate itself.
 They also get used by the test-runner to run the automated tests found within.